 Niagara Falls is a beautiful place, but in the winter it does get cold.
 Expect high temperatures from 36° to 30° F and lows to be from 24° to 17° F and dress accordingly.
 (Check out my list of winter travel essentials) Even though it is cold, the Arctic high pressure dominates so most days are clear.

-If you are lucky, you might get to see the Falls covered in snow.
+Is it worth seeing Niagara Falls in the winter when it is so cold?
+Yes, if you are lucky, you might get to see the Falls covered in snow.
 At times, it may look like Niagara Falls is frozen with miniature glaciers and long icicles visible, but water is still moving beneath the ice.

 Given the harsh weather conditions, some of the outdoor attractions close for the winter.
 You will not be able to do a Niagara Falls Boat Tour, the Cave of the Winds, White Water Walk, Whirlpool Aerocar, Zipline, or the Whirlpool Jetboat, but plenty of other attractions are still open.